Irrigation city route

 What to check for Fort Worth

 Fort Worth irrigation work is permit-heavy.
-A Development Services permit is required before work begins, and all installed, altered, or repaired irrigation backflows must be tested by a City-registered BPAT.
+A Development Services permit is required before work begins, new or substantially modified lawn sprinkler work may need a lawn sprinkler permit, and all installed, altered, or repaired irrigation backflows must be tested by a City-registered BPAT.

 • Due basis: All backflow protection assemblies must be tested on installation, repair, or relocation and annually after that.
-Commercial-class irrigation backflows are also tested annually.
+Fort Worth also calls out annual testing for all commercial-property assemblies and any health-hazard assemblies.

 • Who is affected: Commercial properties, irrigation systems, firelines, and any site with a backflow assembly under Fort Worth water utility oversight.